vkcode7/cpp/lc/SlidingWindow/LeetCode Patterns.md

 ### Dynamic Sliding Window:

 <img src="../assets/Snip_30.png" width="50%">

+The general steps to solve these questions by following below steps:

+- In this type of sliding window problem, we increase our right pointer one by one till our condition is true.
+- At any step if our condition does not match, we shrink the size of our window by increasing left pointer.
+- Again, when our condition satisfies, we start increasing the right pointer and follow step 1.
+- We follow these steps until we reach to the end of the array.

 In the dynamic sliding window, the size of the window (subarray between i and j) changes throughout the algorithm.
 In this example, we scan the subarray “bacb” and find that we have a duplicate “b”, so we will move the i pointer to shrink the window and move on to letter “a”, resulting in “acb”, then we start moving j again.